 - February 15 for the Summer term.

-The review process usually takes four to six weeks to complete; you can track the status of your application during this time.
+The review process usually takes four to six weeks to complete.

 Official Secondary School and/or College Transcripts